-Most condominium units are spaces that are bordered by walls, floors and ceilings.
+When you buy a condominium unit, you usually own a space that is bordered by walls, floors and ceilings.
 In a bare land unit, you own the land that is shown to be your unit on the condominium plan and anything built on it.